eddmann/eddmann.github.io/_posts/2018/2018-07-09-mince-pie-challenge-setting-up-flow-with-babel-and-webpack.md

 With this setup now complete, we can go about slowly incorporating types into our project.

-### Adding Types to the Project
+## Adding Types to the Project

 In the [last article](https://eddmann.com/posts/mince-pie-challenge-authentication-with-amazon-cognito-and-json-web-tokens/#constructing-handlers-with-user-authentication) we documented a handler abstraction that provided assurances on user authentication and authorisation.
-We will now go about adding suitable typing to this abstraction, to help improve code clarity and aid in preventing any future bugs.
+We will now go about adding suitable typing to this abstraction to help improve code clarity and aid in preventing any future bugs.

 The first step is to add the following development dependency to the `package.json`.
 This [package](https://www.npmjs.com/package/flow-aws-lambda) will allow us to type against the Lambda environment abstractions that are present.